Jim Barker

-James Barker (born August 25, 1956) is a senior advisor for the Toronto Argonauts of the Canadian Football League (CFL).
-Barker has been the general manager of the Calgary Stampeders from 2005-07, and the Argonauts from 2011-2016.
+James Barker (born August 25, 1956) is an American former professional football executive and coach.
+He is currently employed by TSN as a CFL panelist.
+His most recent employment in Canadian football was a senior advisor for the Toronto Argonauts of the Canadian Football League (CFL).
+Barker has been the general manager of the Calgary Stampeders from 2005 to 2007, and the Argonauts from 2011 to 2016.
 He was also the head coach of the Argonauts in 1999, with the Stampeders in 2003, and then again with the Argos in 2010-11.
 He has also been a sports analyst for the CFL on TSN.
 Barker has also served as a football operations consultant and assistant coach for the Hamilton Tiger-Cats.
 He is a four-time Grey Cup champion having won twice as an assistant coach and twice as a football administrator.